 2) Cook it over medium high heat until the munggo get softened.
 (While cooking make sure you keep your eye on it coz when it start boiling there is a chance of the water to overflow)

-3) Transfer the cook munggo into a blender, and puree it into a fine texture.
+3) Transfer the cook munggo into a blender add in the condensed milk and puree it into a fine texture.

 4) Put it back to the pot and add in the sugar and the butter.
 Cook it over medium low heat stirring constantly and scraping the bottom at the same time until mixture thicken up like soft paste.
 Turn the heat off and let it cool completely.

 2-1/2 cup All purpose flour

 3/4 cup Lard

 1) Combine flour, sugar and salt.